ucdavis-bioinformatics-training/2018-Alliance-for-Global-Health-and-Science-Makerere-University_MCA/dbcAmplicons/dbcAmplicons_commands.md

 	dbcVersionReport.sh &> VersionInfo.txt

-**8\.** Transfer the four output files from dbcAmplicons abundances to your computer.
-Can use scp or sftp

-Transfer the abundances, proportions, tax_info, and biom file to your computer for processing in R. You can view the proportions, abundances, and tax_info files in excel.
-Take a look at the biom file format, is it readable?

-**9\.** Process the remainder of the amplicons.
+**8\.** Process the remainder of the amplicons.
 First perform 'join', check the output and then the remainder of the pipeline on the other amplicons: 16sV3V4, ITS1, ITS2, LSU

 Post joining evaluate the results. --Hint: one of these should be processed differently than the others--